More In This Category

 View Transcript

 Las Vegas, NV personal injury attorney Keith E. Galliher talks about whether most personal injury cases go to trial or settle.
-He explained that most personal injury cases settle, but there is an important distinction between different types of settlements.
-When taking on a personal injury case, attorneys must prepare as though the case will go to trial.
+He explains that most personal injury cases settle, but there is an important distinction between different types of settlements.
+When taking on a personal injury case, attorneys prepare as though the case will go to trial.
 This preparation involves conducting thorough discovery, including depositions, requests for production of documents, requests for admissions, and interrogatories.
 These steps are crucial for gathering all relevant information about the case.

 As a result, clients suffer because they may not understand the true value of their case.
 Attorneys are expected to accurately assess the worth of a case, and those who fail to prepare properly ultimately shortchange their clients, preventing them from receiving what they are rightfully entitled to.